larapackages/interceptor/README.md

 # Cache
 In order to improve performance, this package have two commands to generate and clear cache.
-Package with automatically use the cache file if exists, otherwise it scans the paths.
+Package will automatically use the cache file if exists, otherwise it scans the paths.

 Generate cache:
 ~~~